goofyssah/kali-on-chrome/README.md

 script cleaned up by chatgpt and inspired by https://www.youtube.com/watch?v=hU23MvWbB34&t=353s

-# installation
-# Kali XFCE on ChromeOS Crostini
+# Kali Linux on ChromeOS Crostini

 Easily set up a Kali Linux desktop (XFCE) inside your ChromeOS Linux (Crostini) container using this automated script.
 Runs in a nested X server with `Xephyr`.